 Can You Write off Legal Fees?

-Legal fees can be tax deductible when it is used for collecting of income or collecting, acquiring or calculating tax for business as well as non-business purposes.
+Legal fees that are ordinary and necessary expenses and that are related to running your business can usually be a deductible business expense.
 To assess if you can write off legal fees, you need to consider the nature of the legal expense.

 Personal Legal Fees